Beleaguered RR look to skipper Samson for inspiration against confident DC | Sports-Games

 The loss completely shattered Samson, who single-handedly kept RR in the contest, playing some delightful strokes during his blistering knock, which included 12 boundaries and seven sixes.

-As if the loss was not enough, RR were dealt a severe blow on Tuesday when its star all-rounder Stokes was ruled out of the remainder of the tournament with a broken finger.
+As if the loss was not enough, RR were dealt a severe blow on Tuesday when Stokes was ruled out of the remainder of the tournament with a broken finger.
+He sustained that injury during the agonising defeat.

 The likes of Manan Vohra (12), Buttler (25) Dube (23), Parag (25) all got starts but failed to lend the much-needed support to Samson.